 The Complete Guide to Driver-Assistance Technologies

-New cars are loaded with safety and convenience tech.
-Here’s what the most common driver-assistance systems can do.
+Here's what the most common driver-assistance systems can do.

 Whether you're shopping for a new car or wanting to take advantage of your current car’s features, make sure you understand the capabilities and limitations of each system before you use it.
 This glossary gives you an overview of what modern vehicles offer.
 You can find more specific information in a vehicle’s owner’s manual.

 Active/automatic lane-change assist: With adaptive cruise control engaged, vehicles with this feature can execute lane changes for you.
-Some automakers, such as Mercedes-Benz, require drivers to initiate the maneuver by hitting the turn-signal stalk.
-When the car deems it’s safe to do so, it will follow that command.
+Some automakers, such as Hyundai, require drivers to initiate the maneuver by hitting the turn-signal stalk.
+When the car deems it's safe to do so, it will follow that command.
 Tesla, however, gives drivers the option of confirming each lane change or leaving the decision up to the car.

-Automated emergency braking (AEB): A collision-mitigation technology, automated emergency braking uses various forward-facing sensors to anticipate an imminent crash with the vehicle ahead and applies the brakes to avoid or lessen the severity of impact.
-The National Highway Traffic and Safety Administration, impressed by the injury-reducing effectiveness of this intervention, has asked automakers to voluntarily make AEB standard on all new vehicles by September 2022.
+Automated emergency braking: A collision-mitigation technology, automated emergency braking uses various forward-facing sensors to anticipate an imminent crash with the vehicle ahead and applies the brakes to avoid or lessen the severity of impact.
+Some automakers are installing rear-facing sensors, too, to prevent drivers from backing up into things.
+This is called rear automated emergency braking.

-Automatic/adaptive high-beams: As the name implies, this feature automatically switches on your car’s high-beams in appropriate low-light situations and shuts them off when it detects headlights or taillights.
+Automatic/adaptive high-beams: As the name implies, this feature automatically switches on your vehicle's high-beams in appropriate low-light situations and shuts them off when it spots the headlights or taillights of other vehicles.
 The most advanced headlight systems use LEDs and can selectively dim diodes so the light pattern shines around oncoming traffic, not at it.
-This keeps peripheral areas bathed in light but won’t blind other drivers.
-Regulations have deprived car buyers in the U.S. of such tech for years, but President Biden’s latest infrastructure bill gives automakers the green light to offer adaptive high-beams.

-Blind-spot monitoring: This system gives the driver visual warnings when it detects—via cameras, radar, or ultrasonic sensors—another vehicle lurking next to your car’s rear-quarter panel.
-If you signal a lane change with a vehicle in your blind spot, the system will beep at you.
-(Note: A few brands call this lane-change assist, which is not the same thing as active lane-change assist.)
-Some automakers (e.g., Ram and Ford) offer blind-spot monitoring on their pickup trucks that extends the coverage area to an attached trailer.
+Blind-spot monitoring: This system gives the driver visual warnings when it detects — via cameras, radar, or ultrasonic sensors — another vehicle lurking next to your car's rear-quarter panel.
+If you signal a lane change with a vehicle in your blind spot, the system will beep at you and typically flash a light in the side mirror or A-pillar.

 Safe-exit monitoring: To make egress from the vehicle safer on busy streets, rear-bumper sensors monitor approaching traffic and, should you unlatch your door as a cyclist or vehicle approaches, your car will issue a visual and/or audible warning.